amir0105/reactdev/README.md

 ## Tasks
 Develop a Single page application for the below set of user stories.

-- Fetch and display patients list as given in mockup sorted by vaccination date.
+- Fetch and display patients list.
-- Filter patients list based on symptoms
+- Filter patients list based on symptoms.
 - Display a chart view of patient's daily temperature.

 Assumptions: